ADX Florence: Inmate population

 The majority of current inmates, however, have been placed there because each has an extensive history in other prisons of committing violent crimes, including murder, against corrections officers and fellow inmates.
-These inmates are kept in administrative segregation.
-They are confined in a single-person cell for 23 hours a day.
+These inmates are kept in administrative segregation; they are kept in solitary confinement for 23 hours a day.
 During their hour outside the cell, which can occur at any time of day or night, they are kept under restraint (handcuffed, shackled, or both).
 The hour outside of the cell is for exercise and a phone call if they have earned the privilege.
 Their diet is restricted to ensure that the food cannot be used to harm themselves or to create unhygienic conditions in their cell.
-Some cells have showers which further reduces the amount of handling of inmates that correctional officers have to perform.
+Some cells have showers, which are run on a timer to prevent flooding, further reducing the amount of handling of inmates that correctional officers have to perform.